Citrix-TechSpecialist/Docker-101/Module-1/Exercise-2/Readme.md

 ### Step 1

-We will now issue [`docker run`](https://docs.docker.com/engine/reference/run/) commands to run containers.
+We will issue [`docker run`](https://docs.docker.com/engine/reference/run/) commands to run containers.
 Type the following command to host a website on the docker host on port `10000`.

 `docker run -dt --restart=always --name=cpx-blog -p 10000:80 mayankt/cpx-blog`

-The break down of this command as follows:

 Here is the breakdown of the command from above:

 * `docker run -dt`
-    * This will run the container detached with a terminal in the background.
-Later we will see how we can attach to this container's CLI, but for now we will have the container running detached in the background as a daemon.
+    * This will run the container detached in the background.
+Later we will see [how we can attach to this container's terminal](https://stackoverflow.com/questions/30172605/how-to-get-into-a-docker-container), but for now we will have the container running detached in the background as a daemon.

 * `--restart=always`
     * This will restart the container automatically if it crashes or if and when docker/host restart.